nuno-andre/clyphx/docs/macrobat_manual.md

 **EXTRA FUNCTIONS:**

-The parameters that you\'ve assigned to the Macros can be reset to their default value by toggling the Track Rack\'s On/Off switch (turn if off and then on again).
+The parameters that you've assigned to the Macros can be reset to their default value by toggling the Track Rack's On/Off switch (turn if off and then on again).

 _**NOTE:** This Rack type has no effect on Tracks with no Audio Output